TomConlin/Semantic_Exchange_Format/README.md

  - `rdfs:comment` optional for longer human readable descriptions.

-Althought I the concepts thus far are more broadly applicacable for Semantic Exchanges the use case I neeed to focus on is biomedical phenotypes and related concepts including genotype, enviroments, substances etc. so the ontologies I will refer to are mainly [Open Biomedical Ontologies](http://www.obofoundry.org/)
+Althought the concepts thus far are broadly applicacable for Semantic Exchanges the use case I neeed to focus on is biomedical phenotypes and related concepts including genotype, enviroments, substances etc. so the ontologies I will refer to are mainly [Open Biomedical Ontologies](http://www.obofoundry.org/)